 Interaction between Cannabinoids and Receptors

-In summary, cannabinoids have the ability to alter communication from one neuron to another and they hold a lot of undiscovered medicinal potential.
-Further study of the various cannabinoids and their receptors could lead to breakthroughs in pain management, neuroprotection, and control of motor function aiding in conditions like Parkinson’s Disease, treatment of spinal injury, weight control, conditions like anxiety, neuropathy, glaucoma, nausea, emesis, wasting diseases.
-Promising data have already been collected in treatment with inflammatory control, cancer, epilepsy, PTSD, depression, gastrointestinal disease, traumatic brain injury, and stroke.
+Cannabinoids alter neuron communication and have untapped medical potential.
+Studying different cannabinoids and receptors may advance pain management, neuroprotection, motor control (e.g., Parkinson’s), spinal injury, weight control, anxiety, neuropathy, glaucoma, nausea, emesis, and wasting diseases.
+Research has shown promise in treating inflammation, cancer, epilepsy, PTSD, depression, gastrointestinal disease, traumatic brain injury, and stroke.
 The list goes on and on.

 Cannabis has an exciting future ahead of it, and the science behind it is finally becoming unveiled!